Washburn University: Athletics

-Athletic director

-The current athletics director is Loren Ferré.

 Nickname

 The "Ichabods" nickname is named after the university's contributor Ichabod Washburn, who was also the founder of Worcester Polytechnic Institute.
 Prior to the 2013–14 season, the women's athletic teams were known as the "Lady Blues".
 On May 24, 2013, President Farley announced that all athletic teams will be known as the Ichabods for the first time in history.

+Student life

 Greek life

 Greek Life at Washburn University has existed since 1909.
-Currently, the four Interfraternity Council and the three Panhellenic Council organizations are housed on or near campus.
+There are several fraternities and sororities on campus.